Breast Density on a Mammogram

 Breast density and breast cancer risk

-Women with high breast density are 4-5 times more likely to get breast cancer than women with low breast density [99-100].
+Women with dense breasts are 4-5 times more likely to get breast cancer than women with fatty breasts [104-105].

 Read our perspective on breast density and breast cancer risk.*